Standing against antisemitism, 2021

 Signs stapled to telephone poles on December 13, 2019 in St. Albans, Vermont, USA.

 “What do you think of antisemitism?”, I was asked a few years ago, when being interviewed by a non-Jewish journalist in America, as the Boston Jewish Advocate’s new Editor-in-Chief.

 “I am against it!”, I smiled.
-OK, a silly answer to a ridiculously open question.
+OK, a silly answer but a ridiculously open question.

 I thought that today, when I read a well-meaning British Member of Parliament’s reply to a question from a Jewish constituent, on the current potentially unsafe situation of Jews in her constituency.

 The reply was prefaced by her narrative of current events, with suggestions of possible solutions.
 It ended with that meant-to-be-reassuring sentence, that you might recognise.
 It went along the lines of; I am against antisemitism and all forms of racism.

 So what does that mean exactly, with the current social media tsunami of virulent anti-Semitism in the guise of anti-Zionism?
 With roving gangs in cars and on foot on the streets of England, now only armed with baseball bats, young men in open roof cars shouting threats of rape and abuse, while others beating up Jews returning from peaceful demonstrations?
 What does being against anti-Semitism mean to the Rabbi in Chigwell who is currently still under medical care having been struck with a brick on the back of the head, outside his synagogue last week?

 Jeremy Corbyn, the would-be prime minister of the UK, used to have this sentence to hand whenever asked about anti-Semitism but with an added, extra word.
 ‘I’m against anti-Semitism, Islamophobia and all forms of racism’.